jamotion/vscode-flectra-snippets/CONTRIBUTING.md

 ## Send a PR
 * Commit your changes and send us a Pull Request.

-Thanks for help to make the Odoo Snippets extension better.
+Thanks for help to make the Flectra Snippets extension better.